metabase/metabase/docs/users-guide/13-sql-parameters.md

 If the field you want to create a dropdown for is not set to the type "Category" with **Filtering on this field** set to "A list of all values", an Admin will need to update the settings for that field.
 For example, if you want to create a dropdown menu for an incompatible field type like an Email field, an admin will need to change that field type to "Category", set the **Filtering on this field** option to **A list of all values**, then re-scan the values for that field.

 If however, there are too many different values in that column to display in a dropdown menu, Metabase will simply display a search box instead.
 So if you have a lot of email addresses, you may just get a search box anyway.
-The dropdown menu widgets work better when there's a small set of values to choose from (like the fifty U.S. States).
+The dropdown menu widgets work better when there's a small set of values to choose from (like the fifty U.S. states).

 ## Field filter gotchas

-Some things that could trip you up when trying to set up a Field filter variable:
+Some things that could trip you up when trying to set up a Field Filter variable:

 ### Field filters don't work with table aliases

 Table aliases are not supported.
 The reason is that field filters generate SQL based on the mapped field; Metabase doesn't parse the SQL, so it can't tell what an alias refers to.

-The workaround is to either avoid aliases and use full table names, or instead use a subquery, e.g., a query nested inside a SELECT statement.
+The workaround is to either avoid aliases and use full table names, or instead use a subquery, for example, a query nested inside a SELECT statement.
 Alternatively, you could create a view in your database that shows the results of a complicated query, and then query that view.

 ### Some databases require the schema in the FROM clause